 Bishop Graham Usher, Bishop of Norwich, is the Church of England's lead bishop on the environment, and was originally an ecologist by profession.
 He will reflect on how being more aware of the glory of God's creation can connect directly to practical action to protect it.

-Wednesday 7th June, noon-1pm, BOOK HERE
+Wednesday 7th June, noon-1pm, watch the recording here

 Delivered in English with simultaneous translation for those that wish it into Welsh.